structuremap/structuremap/documentation/the-container/nested-containers.md

 ## Why Nested Containers over HttpContext or ThreadLocal Scoping?

 Why not just use `HttpContext` based lifecycles like we've always done in the past?
-Because `HttpContext` is not supported by the any type of [OWIN](http://www.strathweb.com/2013/05/the-future-is-now-owin-and-multi-hosting-asp-net-web-applications/) web host and will not be a part of ASP.Net vNext.
+Because `HttpContext` is not supported by any type of [OWIN](http://www.strathweb.com/2013/05/the-future-is-now-owin-and-multi-hosting-asp-net-web-applications/) web host and will not be a part of ASP.Net vNext.
 Using a Nested Container per HTTP request is a better, lighterweight way to scope services to an HTTP request without coupling your code to what will soon be legacy ASP.Net runtime code.